usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 Oh right, real numbers are prone to round off error.
 What should we do?

-Well, here's a bad solution (that "works"):
+Well, here is a bad solution (that "works"):

 ```rascal
 public real floor (real a) {
     return toReal(round (a - 0.5 + 0.00001));
 }
 ```
-But how can I be sure that that's enought decimal places?
+But how can I be sure that that is enought decimal places?
 What if someone likes my `floor` function and sticks it into the Rascal library, where it is subsequently used by the Eurpoean Space Agency for its next generation of flight control software?

 Sometimes, the answer is to do a lot of homework.
-Lucky for us, here there is a fairly efficient exact solution using repeated integer division:
+Luckily for us, there is a fairly efficient exact solution using repeated integer division:
 ```rascal
 // Also change predictZeros to call this version
 public int floorLogBase2 (int a, int b) {